HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		(Ctrl+C will abort the "tail" monitoring process, not the original application process.)

-Section on running serial and parallel processes using simple scripts.
+- Section on running serial and parallel processes using simple scripts.

-Then snapshotting the server and restarting it or reconfiguring it to use multiple CPUs and RAM.
+- Running a batch script in  the background
+	If you have a series of python scripts  you  would like to run in the  background  you can create a bash script  and  follow a similar  template  as 'batch_read.sh'
+	This would  be effective for reads that you may have to do step by step (1,000,000 rows at a time)

+  	cd /[PATH_TO_DIRECTORY]/CDSS/scripts/DevWorkshop/GoogleCloudPlatform/batch
+  	bash ./batch_read.sh